TimCullingham/twd-team-project/README.md

-# Technical Web Design Group Project
+# Moksha Indian Cuisine
-This is a repository for a group project for BCIT's Technical Web Design course for a group project involving buliding a business brochure.
+This is a repository for a group project for BCIT's Technical Web Design course involving buliding a business brochure.

 View the <a href="http://tcullingham.bcitwebdeveloper.ca/tim_cullingham-sonam_jaiswal-business-brochure-project/index.html">live site</a>.